-The Black Aesthetic is a creative organization, whose mission is to curate and assemble both a collective and distinct understanding of Black visual culture.
+The Black Aesthetic is a curatorial collective, whose mission is to curate and assemble both a collective and distinct understanding of Black visual culture.

 By working with artists, writers, filmmakers, and designers.
 We cultivate work that asks our audience to consider their relationship to Black art.
 Based in Oakland, we are invested in developing a community who will participate and engage with our mission.
 When you support The Black Aesthetic, you are actively supporting a network of Black Artists.Through film screenings, and publications we want to add to a growing collection of artistic visions that are grounded in place, body, and lived-experience.

 Photo by Chani Bockwinkel

 Leila Weefur lives and works in Oakland, CA. Weefur received her MFA from Mills College in 2016.
 She Uses video and printmaking to investigate the phenomenology of Blackness.
 With materials and visual gestures that access the tactile memory she explores the abject, the sensual and the nuance found in the social interactions and language with which our bodies have to negotiate space.
 She is a recipient of the Hung Liu award, the Murphy & Cadogan award, and recently completed an artist fellowship at Kala Art Institute.
 Weefur has exhibited her work in local and national galleries including Southern Exposure and SOMArts Gallery in San Francisco, Betti Ono in Oakland, and Smack Mellon in Brooklyn, New York.
 She is the Audio and Video, Editor In Chief at Art Practical